Find results with:

 Michigan Historical Center

-After kicking off with a tour of the Archives of Michigan, conference attendees will have the opportunity to pick from a variety of speakers and family history topics over the two-day event.
+Seminar attendees will have the opportunity to pick from a variety of outstanding speakers and family history topics over the two-day event.
 For more information on schedule, programs, and speaker bios, please click the “+” on the corresponding boxes below.